-Your puppy doesn’t actually need baths to stay healthy.
+Your pup doesn’t actually need baths to stay healthy.
 His fur is full of natural oils that should stay balanced on their own.
 Most dogs with normal skin can go months or even years without a full wash unless they’ve developed a strong odor.

 How often should I bathe my dog?

-Depending on how much your puppy likes to wade in mud (or roll around in who knows what) you might want to give him a bath anyway.
+Depending on how much your pup likes to wade in mud (or roll around in who knows what) you might want to give him a bath anyway.
 There’s no set frequency to follow.
 Just be aware that too much washing can dry out his skin and fur.